ati-ozgur/course-python/recursive-functions.md

-We need to add an exit condition to our function
+We need to add an exit condition to our function.
+This is sometimes called base case, function returns no value or return a default value effectively exiting.

 def recursive(x):
 	# do something